milesj/boost/docs/args.md

 └───────────────────────────────────── 9 ────────────────────────────────────┘
 ```

 1. Binary that was executed.
-Also known as a script or command, and is never passed to `argv`.
+Also known as a script, and is never passed to `argv`.
 2. [Command](#commands) being executed.
 Should always be first.
 3. [Option](#options) with a value.
 4. [Option](#options) with a value using an equals sign.